-This huge force, supplied tion by the Nawab, ma command of Mir Inayat I drums and with banne these men coloured with festoons on their was ceeding to win black thunder of their cam above, and the heavy true elephants, and of the earth creak under their vof halt was in the vice gardens, where the force men, rested for a consider plans for a concerted act.
+This huge force, supplied with guns and munition by the Nawab, marched out under the command of Mir Inayat Ullah, with the beat of drums and with banners flying.
+Their hands these men coloured with mehndi and they wore festoons on their wrists; as if they were proceeding to win brides for themselves.
+The thunder of their cannon shook the heavens above, and the heavy tramp of their horses and elephants, and of the men on foot, made the earth creak under their weight.
+The first place of halt was in the vicinity of the Shalamar gardens, where the force, consisting of lacs of men, rested for a considerable time to draw upplans for a concerted action.